-Andrew advises on a broad range of commercial litigation matters, focusing on company, directors' duties and insolvency litigation, finance litigation and shareholder and joint venture disputes (including disputes in the context of complex corporate or transactional structures).
+Andrew advises on a broad range of commercial litigation and all other forms of dispute resolution, focusing on company, directors' duties and insolvency litigation, fraud, complex finance litigation and shareholder, M&A and joint venture disputes (including disputes in the context of complex corporate or transactional structures).

-Andrew is also asked by clients to advise in the context of potential litigation arising out of complex refinancings and restructurings, often with a cross-border element.
+Andrew is also asked by clients to advise in the context of potential litigation risks, including arising out of corporate transactions and complex refinancings and restructurings, often with a cross-border element.

-Andrew acts for a blue-chip client list, including hedge funds, administrators, banks, large professional services firms and listed corporates.
+Andrew acts for a blue-chip client list, including hedge funds, administrators, banks, airlines and aircraft lessors, large professional services firms and listed corporates.

 - successfully defending Goldman Sachs in a US$1.2 billion claim brought by the Libyan Investment Authority ( EWHC 2530 (Ch)) in relation to a series of equity derivatives transactions, featuring allegations of undue influence and unconscionable bargain

 - advising a founding member of Charterhouse private equity on challenges to an amendment of the Articles of Association and the subsequent forced sale of his shares

 - advising EY as Administrators of international telecommunications group Nortel EMEA in relation to complex cross border disputes

 - acting for Patrick McKillen in significant shareholder and unfair prejudice dispute over Claridge's, The Berkeley and Connaught hotels